Sigmmma/c20/README.md

 * [Marked.js](https://github.com/markedjs/marked) for Markdown rendering.
 This library is extremely customizable; we customize header rendering to support anchor links and have a plaintext renderer to support search and opengraph previews.

 ### Building and testing
 In order to see content as it will appear online, you can run c20 in development mode.
-As a pre-requisite, this project requires [installing Node.js v14+](https://nodejs.org/en/).
-Run the following shell commands to build and locally serve the website:
+As a pre-requisite, this project requires [installing Node.js v14+](https://nodejs.org/en/), [FFmpeg](https://ffmpeg.org/), and [Git LFS](https://git-lfs.github.com/).
+Once those are installed, clone the project and run the following shell commands to build and locally serve the website:

 ```sh
 # install dependencies